-Join our Socotra Island Yemen Tour as we will be taking advantage of convenient flights from Cairo into Socotra, stopping by Seiyun in Yemen.
+Join our Socotra Island Yemen Spring Tour as we will be taking advantage of convenient flights direct from Abu Dhabi (UAE) into Habidu, Socotra.

 Suffering civil war, coups, revolutions and bombings in recent years, the country of Yemen is generally off the radar for tourists.
 Unless, that is, you know about the island of Socotra.
 Located between the Horn of Africa and the Arabian Peninsula where the Arabian Sea meets the Indian Ocean, Socotra is an ecological wonder.
 Alien landforms sit above beautiful beaches, and the archipelago is home to a diverse and often unique flora and fauna.
 Whether it’s coming to a new and inaccessible country, or exploring an ecological paradise, Socotra is a place for everyone.

-Please note that the price of the tour does not include the Yemenia Airways Cairo-Socotra roundtrip ticket which cannot be booked online (approximately $1275) nor the visa fee ($175).
-These will also be asked to be paid for at the moment of the booking.
+Please note: the price of the tour does not include the Air Arabia Abu Dhabi-Socotra roundtrip ticket which cannot be booked online (approx $880USD) nor the visa fee ($150USD).
+These will be asked to be paid at the moment of your booking with us.
+The regional political situation is also volatile, we will keep abreast of the situation and inform of any changes

-Wednesday 16th March – Habido – Ayhaft Canyon National Park – Delisha Beach
+Monday 14th March – Abu Dhabi (United Arab Emirates) – Hadibu – Ayhaft Canyon National Park – Delisha Beach

-Arrive in Habido, Socotra.
+Arrive in Habidu, Socotra at 11:30am.
 Upon arrival we’ll be greeted by our local Socotri guide who will accompany us for the trip.

-Freshen up from the flight by swimming at Delisha Beach – a beautiful white beach next to the sea and a lagoon.
+Continue to Delisha Beach – a beautiful white beach next to the sea and a lagoon where we can enjoy the sunset and beverages

 Dinner at the Delish Tourist Complex.

-Overnight in our centrally located hotel in Hadibo.
+Overnight in our centrally located hotel in Hadibu

 Tuesday 15th March – Homhil National Park – Arher

 After breakfast we’ll head for Homhil National Park – famous for its Dragon’s Blood trees, which cannot be found anywhere else outside of Socotra.
 But that’s not all: many other impressive forms of flora like the bottle tree and the cucumber plant can be found here.
 After an hour’s walk we’ll reach an amazing crystal-clear pool with a view over the whole southern part of Socotra.